krashpanic/gs-spring-boot-docker/README_docker_details.md

 The configuration specifies 3 things:

-1. The image name (or tag), which will end up here as springio/gs-spring-boot-docker
+1. The image name (or tag), which will end up here as `springio/gs-spring-boot-docker`

 2. The directory in which to find the Dockerfile

 3. The resources (files) to copy from the target directory to the docker build (alongside the Dockerfile) - we only need the jar file in this example

+`pom.xml` snippet :

 ```
+...
 <properties>
       <docker.image.prefix>springio</docker.image.prefix>
 </properties>